bamlab/react-native-screen-sizer/README.md

 // 👋 Add the import
 import * as ScreenSizer from 'react-native-screen-sizer';

 // 👋 Call this at the top-level of App.tsx.
-It will handle some things like patching keyboard events.
+It will handle some things like register shortcuts in the dev menu.
 ScreenSizer.setup();

 export const App = () => {